rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

 Well done!
 You’ve made it to the end of the book!
 We want to thank you for joining us on this tour of Rust.
-You’re now ready to implement your own Rust projects and help with other peoples’ projects.
+You’re now ready to implement your own Rust projects and help with other people’s projects.
 Keep in mind that there is a welcoming community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.